feklistoff/CarND-Behavioral-Cloning/README.md

 ---
 <img src="writeup_imgs/simulator.png" width="700px">

-In this project we use deep neural networks and convolutional neural networks to clone driving behavior.
-We train, validate and test a model using Keras.
+In this project I've used deep neural networks and convolutional neural networks to clone driving behavior.
+I've trained, validated and tested a model using Keras.
 The model's output is a steering angle to an autonomous vehicle.

 [This](https://github.com/udacity/CarND-Behavioral-Cloning-P3) Udacity's repository contains starting files for the Behavioral Cloning Project.